 Students wishing to pursue the "3+3" program must file a degree plan with an appropriate major and a legal studies minor at least one semester prior to beginning their law school coursework.

-Further information may be found as follows:
+Further information may be found at www.law.ttu.edu/prospective/specialprograms/honors3.

-- www.depts.ttu.edu/honors/ - $\bullet \ www.law.ttu.edu/prospective/specialprograms/honors 3$

 Summer Entry Program